Top 19 Georgia Scholarships & Grants for 2026 - 2027

 How Can I Get Free College Money in Georgia?

-• Zell Miller Scholarship: A higher-tier merit scholarship that covers full tuition for students with a minimum 3.7 GPA and a qualifying SAT or ACT score.
+• Zell Miller Scholarship: A top-tier merit award that covers full tuition at eligible Georgia public colleges for students with a 3.7 GPA and high standardized test scores.

-• Georgia Tuition Equalization Grant (GTEG): Provides financial aid to Georgia residents attending eligible private colleges in the state.
+• Georgia Tuition Equalization Grant (GTEG): Provides financial assistance to Georgia residents attending select private colleges within the state.

 What Scholarships Are Available in Georgia for College Students?

-• Georgia HERO Scholarship: Supports the children and spouses of Georgia National Guard members and reservists who served in combat zones.
+• Georgia HERO Scholarship: Provides financial support for children and spouses of Georgia National Guard members or reservists who served in combat zones.
+Awards may reach up to $2,000 per academic year.

-• REACH Georgia Scholarship: A needs-based mentoring and scholarship program for academically promising students from low-income backgrounds.
+• REACH Georgia Scholarship: A statewide needs-based program that pairs financial assistance with mentorship and college preparation resources for academically promising low-income students.

-• Institutional Scholarships: Public colleges like the University of Georgia, Georgia Tech, and Georgia State University offer competitive scholarships based on academic performance, financial need, and leadership.
+• Institutional Scholarships: Public institutions like the University of Georgia (UGA), Georgia Tech, and Georgia State University offer robust merit and need-based scholarships awarded through their admissions and financial aid offices.

 What Is the $1,000 Scholarship in Georgia?